ArnoPeters/Pipelines/README.md

 # Instructions:
-The purpose of this repository is to provide reusable elements for build pipelines.
-Currently it is scoped toward Azure Devops and Github Actions.
+The purpose of this repository is to provide reusable building blocks implementing specific workflows for CI/CD pipelines.
+Currently it is scoped toward pipelines in Azure Devops, and pipelines that use Github Actions.

 ## One Time Setup